bulletmark/sleep-inhibitor/README.md

 You can also create your own custom plugins.
 They are extremely trival to create as can be seen in the [provided examples](https://github.com/bulletmark/sleep-inhibitor/tree/master/plugins).
-A plugin can be any executable which merely returns an exit code to indicate the system should can be slept/suspended, or not.
-_Sleep-inhibitor_ runs each plugin at the period you specify (or the default 5 minutes) and checks the result to inhibit sleep or not until at least the next check period.
+A plugin can be created in shell script or any programming language.
+It must simply return an exit code to indicate whether the system should can be slept/suspended, or not. _Sleep-inhibitor_ runs each plugin at the period you specify (or the default 5 minutes) and checks the result to inhibit sleep or not until at least the next check period.

 The latest version of this document and code is available at https://github.com/bulletmark/sleep-inhibitor.